rinsh4dd/rinsh4dd/README.md

 - 🌐 Portfolio: [Portfolio](rinsh4dd.netlify.app)
 ---

-### 🙏 Thanks for visiting my profile!
+###  Thanks for visiting my profile!
 _“Code is like humor.
-When you have to explain it, it’s bad.” – Cory House_
+When you have to explain it, it’s bad.”